jamesmkrieger/EMMIVox/tutorials/1-refinement/README.md

    Here we are using 8 CPU cores (and the GPU) to postprocess the trajectory with PLUMED.
 The optimal value of the scale will be printed in `BEST_SCALE` at the end of the optimization.
 This will be used for both single-structure refinement and ensemble modelling.

-   **Note**: If you have a monomeric protein or a heterocomplex, you need to edit `plumed_EMMI_template_BFACT.dat` before executing the `optimize_scale.sh` script
+   **Note**: If you have a monomeric protein or a heterocomplex, you need to comment the line starting with `BFACT_NOCHAIN`.
+This can be done adding in 1 for the not_homomer argument.
+The default `BFACT_NOCHAIN` option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.

-               and comment the line starting with `BFACT_NOCHAIN`.
-This option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.
+   `bash optimize_scale.sh 8 1`

    **Working directory**: `3-Map-Scaling`